benjycui/mark-twain/README.md

 # Mark Twain

 It is not easy to process Markdown directly.
-However, we can use `mark-twain` to parse a Markdown file(and YAML which in it) into a JavaScript object which is easier to process.
+However, we can use `mark-twain` to parse a Markdown file(and YAML which in it) into [JsonML](http://www.jsonml.org/) which is easier to process.

 ## Installation